hungyie/RealWorld-data-Credit-Risk-Analysis/README.md

 - We address the issue of imbalanced datasets using the Upsampling method, specifically employing Random Sampling in this instance.
 - Subsequently, we utilize LGBM to compute the final AUC score.

-Please note that given the nature of this data science assessment, we aim to keep the modeling section as concise as possible.
+Please note that given the nature of this data science assessment, we aim to keep the modelling section as concise as possible.
 However, for further model enhancement, consider the following approaches:
 1. Experiment with different upsampling methods such as SMOTE or its extensions.
 If utilizing SMOTE, ensure to handle missing values accordingly.
 2. Conduct hyperparameter tuning using tools like HyperOpt or Optuna to fine-tune our model.
 3. Explore various types of K-fold validation techniques to validate the robustness of the final outcome.

 ![Feature_Importance](MoneyLion_Images/feature_importance.png)

 We have achieved an AUC score of approximately 85.67%, indicating that the model effectively discriminates between True Positives (instances correctly predicted as high risk and proven to default) and False Positives (instances incorrectly predicted as high risk but not proven to default).
 Also based on the diagram above we can observe that our new feature contributes much to the model!